 My research focuses on the Thomistic-Aristotelian philosophy of nature.
 This includes not just its historical sources and development, but much more importantly, its contemporary relevance and perennial theoretic structure.
 I am currently developing a book that defends a contemporary, Thomistic philosophy of cosmology.

 During 2017–2019, at the Instituto de Filosofía at the Pontificia Universidad Católica de Chile, in Santiago, Chile, and the supervision of Prof. José Tomás Alvarado, I conducted wide-ranging postdoctoral research in the philosophy of cosmology.
 My project focused, however, on understanding the tradition of the Aristotelian-Thomistic philosophy of nature and attempting to map out a philosophy of cosmology drawing on that tradition.
 My project was funded by CONICYT-FONDECYT, Postdoctoral Project No. 3170446.

 For my dissertation, see this page.

 Translation of Juan Eduardo Carreño, La filosofía tomista ante el hecho de la evolución del viviente corpóreo: Consideraciones metodológicas y conceptuales para una integracíon, Colección del Centro de Estudios Tomistas (Providencia, Chile: RIL Editores, 2017).
-The key, third chapter of this book has been finished, and the author and I are looking for a full-time translator and publisher.
+The key, third chapter of this book has been finished.

 Translation with notes and appendices of John Poinsot, Cursus Philosophicus Thomisticus, Volumen II: Physica, Pars I, ed.
 Beatus Reiser (Taurini: Marietti, 1930).
 This project will be long and ongoing, with the results posted here.